Pranaykarvi/RemoteHealthMonitoringSystems/README.md

 - **Development Tools:** Jupyter Notebook for initial model development and testing

 # License
-This project is licensed under the **MIT License**.
+This project is licensed under the **GNU General Public License v3.0**.
 See the LICENSE file for details.